abondance68/abondance68/README.md

-- 👋 Hi, I’m @abondance68
+- 👋 Hi, I’m Laurent from France.
 - 👀 I’m interested in smart contracts  programming.
-- 🌱 I’m currently learning solidity and python.
+- 🌱 I have  currently an intermediate solidity level .
-- 💞️ I’m looking to collaborate on any blockchain
+- 💞️ I’m looking to collaborate on any Decentralized App Architecture.
-- 📫 How to reach me

 <!---
 abondance68/abondance68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.